Keep a Girl in School

 To support these efforts, we work with the schools to teach good health practices, along with Godly sexual education to girls and boys—teaching young boys to respect and protect their female classmates, and reminding girls that they matter and their bodies are their own.

-In 2020, we helped 14,838 girls get hygiene products and education.
+As of spring 2025, we helped 53,039 girls get hygiene products and education.
 Our goal is to enable girls to grow up healthily, become capable women, and lead the community to improve lives.

 This is the story of Joyce – a girl from South Sudan.
 In December 2013, a bloody conflict broke out, killing over 300,000 people, and displacing millions.
 It’s possible that Joyce’s father may be one of those who was lost in the fighting.
 Today, as a fragile peace takes hold, there are serious difficulties for South Sudan’s people.